metaplex-foundation/js/README.md

 }
 ```

-There are many way of creating a `MetaplexFile`.
+There are many ways of creating a `MetaplexFile`.
 The simplest way is to pass a `string` to the constructor with a filename.
 The filename is necessary to infer the extension and the mime type of the provided file.

 ```ts
 const file = new MetaplexFile('The content of my file', 'my-file.txt');
 ```

-You may also explicitly provide theses options by passing a third parameter to the constructor.
+You may also explicitly provide these options by passing a third parameter to the constructor.

 ```ts
 const file = new MetaplexFile('The content of my file', 'my-file.txt', {